 When the weather plays nice, there's no shortage of things to do outside in NYC.
-Hit up one of the city's public swimming pools, check out a flea market, relax at one of many NYC parks, treat your taste buds at the top food festivals—the list is endless!
-So grab your sunglasses and check out our top picks for things to do in the great outdoors of New York.
+Hit up one of the city's public swimming pools, hit the best flea markets, relax at one of many NYC parks, treat your taste buds at the top food festivals—the list is endless!
+So grab your sunglasses and sunblock and check out our top picks for things to do in the great outdoors of New York.

 Say sayonara to ridiculous brunch lines and leave the ramen at home for once, because you have the chance to make an epic sandwich and lay back on the grass at one of the city’s lovely, lush parks.
 You’ll never want to eat in again after dining alfresco by the shore at Clove Lakes Park, under the bridge at Astoria Park or on one of Governors Island’s man-made hills.
 And don’t forget to bring a few dollars for shaved ice.